-The student is required to complete a minimum of 28 days of practicum, each day consisting of seven working hours for a minimum total of 196 hours.
+During Practicum II, the student is required to complete a minimum of 32 days of practicum for a minimum total of 224 hours.
 The student must complete the time commitment to receive credit.
 Exceptions of up to two days may be given to students due to illness and/or extenuating circumstances.
 Permission of the college practicum instructor must be received for absences other than illness.
 In some cases a medical certificate may be required.
 A student who misses more than the acceptable hours must make up the time prior to the completion of the semester.
 In special cases, a student may make arrangements to complete the practicum requirements at a later date.